mjg123/mjg123.github.io/_posts/2017-10-10-FnProject-Flow-101.md

 ## Running your first Flow

 Currently FnProject is available to download, to experiment with, and to run on your private cloud.
 A managed service by Oracle is in the works.
 To play with Flow at the moment you will need to run everything locally, but it's not hard.
-We need **`fn`**, the **Fn server**, the **Flow Server** and not necessary but nice-to-have is the Flow Server **UI**
+We need **`fn`**, the **Fn server**, the **Flow Server** and not necessary but nice-to-have is the Flow Server **UI**.
+These run on ports 8080, 8081 and 3002 respectively so you might need to configure firewalls to allow access.

 ### Setting up